League of Mercy

-The League of Mercy was a British foundation established in 1899 by royal charter of Queen Victoria.
+The League of Mercy was a British foundation established in 1899 by Royal Charter of Queen Victoria.
 The goal of the organisation was to recruit a large number of volunteers to aid the sick and suffering at charity hospitals.
 It was disbanded at the establishment of the National Health Service in 1947, with its royal charter subsequently surrendered.

 In its lifetime it collected a total of £850,000, £600,000 for London Hospitals and £250,000 for rural 'cottage hospitals' with subscriptions being as little as a shilling (12p) a year for servants and tradespeople.

-In 1999, the League of Mercy Foundation was established to recognise and reward volunteers.
+In 1999, the League of Mercy Foundation was established as a charity to recognise and reward volunteers.

 History

 In 1898, Sir Everard Hambro chaired a committee established to consider several submitted plans and proposals on devising a badly needed organisation.

 On 1 March 1899, the Edward, Prince of Wales chaired a meeting at Marlborough House to establish a fundraising body to support voluntary hospitals and announce subsequent directives.
 Sixty-five districts were established based on Parliamentary constituency divisions, each with a president (grandee) who coordinated the collection of donations through middle class volunteers.
 Many notable contemporaries were in attendance at the meeting, including the Duke of Westminster, the Marquess of Lorne, the Marquess of Camden, Earl Carrington, Earl of Clarendon, Earl of Dartmouth, Sir W. Hart Dyke, Sir Whittaker Ellis, Sir Arthur Hayter, Sir Fitzroy D. Maclean, Weetman Pearson and Edmund Boulnois.